-Google has 200 factors it uses when determining how accurately a site answers the Googler’s query.
+Google has 200+ factors it uses when determining how accurately a site answers the Googler’s query.
 (We call the one searching a “Googler”).
 Google scans or sends its Google Bots to scan the internet each day and month.
 Sometimes they’ll “discover” a site and sometimes they won’t.
 You can notify Google of your site by using their Search Console.
 There is an option in the dashboard to notify Google that your site exists and ask them to scan it.
-This is helpful with new sites or new pages that you wish to proactively notify Google about.
+This is helpful with new sites or new pages about which you wish to proactively notify Google.

 Keep in mind, SEO is the tweaking or optimizing of the website to help it appear the most relevant to a search.
 So how do you ensure that your website has good OFF-site optimization?
 Sounds crazy, like how can you control that?
 Well, here is how.
 Through ensuring your digital footprint is harmonious through synchronizing your name, address, and phone number; and, through securing good backlinks to your company’s site and pages.

-The best type of backlink a company website can have to boost their domain authority are in-context backlinks.
+The best type of backlinks a company website can have to boost their domain authority are in-context backlinks.
 This is where another website uses your site’s longtail keywords in a link.
 So if you are trying to rank for “custom website design“ then the best backlink is a high domain authority site linking to your site using “custom website design” in the link.
+The best scenario is when it is in written content and the link text flows naturally.
 That is an in-context backlink.
 It is in the context of written content (preferably on an in-industry website or blog) linking to your site.
 Google gives the most amount of weight to this type of backlink which, as they build up, adds credibility and authority to your domain.
 In essence, you build trust digitally speaking.

-The other type of SEO optimization is on-site.
+The other type of Search Engine Optimization is on-site.
 On-site SEO is the process of building into the architecture of the site the proper, known variables that establish a site as credible.
 As stated above, Google’s Page Rank algorithm has many variables, many of which are not clearly delineated.
 However, we do know based on their Google Developers Handbook what they qualify as good on-site or on-page SEO.
 Much more can be said about this but the variables can range from:

 - Hierarchical HTML structure,